PREMIUM Strengths Approach to Practice Course Bundle

 Get started now!

-This six week PREMIUM Strengths Approach to Practice course will help you build the skills to support others to identify, celebrate and mobilise their strengths.
+This PREMIUM Strengths Approach to Practice course will help you build the skills to support others to identify, celebrate and mobilise their strengths.
 Why is this useful?
 When people are aware of their strengths and resources, they are much more likely to feel empowered to find solutions.

 In this comprehensive introduction to the strengths approach, you will learn a range of immediately applicable strategies that you can use in your work and personal life.
 Through a series of videos, reflective exercises, written and visual content, you will explore questions like: